The Eastern Arc Mentoring Scheme

 Feedback from previous years’ cohorts

-The EARC mentoring scheme has been running for three years, and over 130 colleagues have taken part.
+The EARC mentoring scheme has been running for four years, and over 230 colleagues have taken part.
 At the end of each year we get feedback from the participants.

 Over 94% have said that it the experience met their expectations, with some suggesting it had gone ‘above and beyond,’ and was ‘hugely rewarding’.
 Mentees have appreciated having ‘an external, objective view, sounding board, and advice’, ‘having someone to talk with about my feelings towards the new role,’ and ‘finding someone who ‘gets’ me and having unconditional support from someone with lots of experience of what you have been through.’